 The input-output tables are available for every year since 1966.
-Publication of the tables follows the publication of the final national accounts.
+Publication of the tables follows the publication of the final national accounts which currently extents to 2019.
+However, at the 69 industry level, two additional years are compiled.

 2.9 Base period